 Tmall Global allows you to save time and money by not requiring you to have a physical presence in China, whereas Tmall.com requires you to have a legal presence in China, which costs time and money.

-If you want to start a business on Tmall Global, you must first create an authentic Tmall Global account so that Chinese clients can trust you.
+If you want to start selling in a Tmall store, you must first create an authentic Tmall Global account so that you get an authorized store and Chinese clients can trust you.

 Setting up Tmall Global Store

 - Research your category: Understand who you’ll be competing with within the market and how you’ll stand out.
 Recognize their market reputation and how you may use it to your advantage.

 - Design your Tmall Global store: Select a template that best meets your needs, then customize it to reflect your company’s branding.
 Experiment with alternative page layouts and product listing types, change fonts and text sizes, and change your color palette.